cmalven/generator-met/README.md

 yo meteor
 ```

-After your app is scaffolded, you'll want to install Meteorite dependencies and start your app with:
+After your app is scaffolded, you'll want to install dependencies and start your app with:

 ```
 meteor